-There are four Masters of Science degrees offered within the Educational Counseling program in the LaFetra College of Education.
-Each degree is designed to develop academically well-prepared counselors in a school setting, stressing the development of candidates who can be leaders, advocates and social change agents in education and the larger community.
+There are five options offered within the Master of Science in Educational Counseling program in the LaFetra College of Education.
+Each option is designed to develop academically well-prepared counselors in a school setting, stressing the development of graduates who can be leaders, advocates and social change agents in education and the larger community.
 Foundation and mastery courses within these programs are designed to meet the needs of California’s diverse community.

-A benefit is that candidates have the opportunity to complete a California Pupil Personnel Service Credential (PPS), specialization in School Counseling offering the potential to garner employment while finishing the Master’s degree.
-Candidates also have the opportunity to pursue an internship status as Licensed Professional Clinical Counselors (LPCC) issued by the Board of Behavioral Sciences to garner additional employment opportunities while finishing the Master’s degree.
-In addition to the four masters degrees offered, individuals who possess a clear Pupil Personnel Services (PPS) Credential may apply for an advance PPS credential in Child Welfare and Attendance (pending final approval by the Commission on Teacher Credentialing).
+A benefit is that candidates have the opportunity to complete a California Pupil Personnel Service Credential (PPS) specialization in School Counseling offering the potential to garner employment while finishing the master’s degree.
+Candidates also have the opportunity to pursue an internship status as Licensed Professional Clinical Counselors (LPCC) issued by the Board of Behavioral Sciences to garner additional employment opportunities while finishing the master’s degree.
+Additionally, individuals who possess a clear Pupil Personnel Services (PPS) Credential may apply for an advance PPS credential in Child Welfare and Attendance (pending final approval by the Commission on Teacher Credentialing).